lokalized/lokalized-java/README.md

 Placeholder rules are strict: if your application supplies or resolves a language-form value that is not present in `translations`, the lookup is treated as a resolution failure and your configured `TranslationFailureHandler` decides what happens.

-Lokalized evaluates only translation-file-defined placeholders that are reachable from the selected translation.
+Lokalized evaluates only placeholders defined by the localized strings file that are reachable from the selected translation.
-A selected language-form value may itself reference application-supplied placeholders or other translation-file-defined placeholders; those fragments are expanded recursively.
+A selected language-form value may itself reference application-supplied placeholders or other placeholders defined by the localized strings file; those fragments are expanded recursively.
 Cycles, excessive nesting, and interpolated output above the configured limit fail resolution clearly.
 The default is 262,144 UTF-16 code units, and applications can opt up to the 1,048,576-code-unit hard ceiling with [`TranslationRuntimeLimits`](https://javadoc.lokalized.com/com/lokalized/TranslationRuntimeLimits.html).
 Application-supplied